AK-47s get extreme makeover in new London art show

 "A lot of people say 'am I scared of glorifying the AK-47?'
 But I think the AK-47 is already glorified.
 I think the strongest message here is to show it can be used for something else visually and mentally," he told Reuters at a preview.

-More than 20 artists were involved, some more famous than others, and their works are on display until September 30 at the Institute of Contemporary Arts (ICA) in central London.
+More than 20 artists were involved, some more famous than others, and their works are on display until September 30 at the Institute of Contemporary Arts ICA.L in central London.

 They then travel to nearby auction house Phillips de Pury & Company where they will be sold on October 4, and the proceeds will go to the Peace One Day charity which promotes a global day of ceasefire and non-violence every September 21.